10 Minutes triangle fabric weights

 Fabric weights are a great alternative to pins for holding pattern pieces onto fabric when you’re tracing them off or cutting them out, especially on slippery fabric.
-These sewing pattern weights are cute little triangle sachets that you can use as fabric weights for sewing or as air fresheners placed around the house.
+These fabric weights are cute little triangle sachets that you can use as fabric weights for sewing, as pattern weights or as air fresheners placed around the house.
 Simply add a few drops of your favorite oils!

-These cute triangle fabric weights are a very quick project that you can make in under an hour and require very basic sewing skills.
+Triangle fabric weights are a very quick project that you can make in under an hour (for a set of 6), and require very basic sewing skills and no sewing pattern or template.
+These cuties also make great gifts for sewing friends and family.

 Cutting out patterns can be both challenging and boring, and you risk cutting it out wrong when pinning with straight pins and using scissors.
 Fixing it with weights and cutting with a rotary cutter is a lot easier and more accurate.
 You will also finish cutting a lot faster and you can pass on to the actual tailoring and sewing.